 The project was approved by the Research Ethics Committee of the Faculty of Philosophy, Sciences and Letters of Ribeirão Preto, Universidade de São Paulo (CAAE No. 31434914.6.0000.5407).
 Data collection was carried out in a MEP in the city of Ribeirão Preto - Brazil and in two regular schools, one private and the other public.
 Prior consent was obtained from the institutions' management, and acceptance from the participants and parents of minors.
-The study included 69 children and adolescents aged between 10 and 17 years, divided into three groups (n= 23): Beginner Group (BG), composed of students with up to 12 months of enrollment in the MEP; Experienced Group (EG), consisting of participants without any involvement with music learning.
+The study included 69 children and adolescents aged between 10 and 17 years, divided into three groups (n= 23): Beginner Group (BG), composed of students with up to 12 months of enrollment in the MEP; Experienced Group (EG), composed of students with more than 24 months of enrollment in the MEP; and Control Group (CG), consisting of participants without any involvement with music learning.